nickbalestra/nickbalestra.github.io/_posts/2015-09-05-pick-your-parsing.markdown

 ***
 ## Final thoughts

-Speed is important, but sometime the specific context you are working in can have a big impact on speed thanks to some little extra features, as it is in the case of acorn, if you need to parse comments.
-Secondary, documentation may play a big part of the decision, and in this direction both have a very similar API, and both documentations are very well written.
+Speed is important, but sometime the specific context you are working in can have a big impact on speed because to some very specific feature, as it is in the case of acorn, if you need to parse comments.

 - [Acorn](http://marijnhaverbeke.nl/blog/acorn.html)
 - [Esprima](http://esprima.org/)